JGLTechnologies/DPYS/README.md

 # Documentation

-You will here 'mute remove role' mentioned a lot.
+You will hear 'mute remove role' mentioned a lot.
 This is just an optional role that gets removed when a member is muted, and added back when they are unmuted.

 ## Admin class